Jesse Winchester: Career

-Winchester released albums in the 1970s, but was unable to support the albums by touring in the U.S. because of his status of being a draft dodger.
+Winchester released albums in the 1970s, but was unable to support the albums by touring in the U.S. because of his status of being a draft resister.

 A prolific songwriter, Winchester's songs include "Yankee Lady", "The Brand New Tennessee Waltz", "Mississippi, You're on My Mind", "A Showman's Life","Biloxi", "That's a Touch I Like", and "Every Word You Say".

 Upon his election in 1976, President Jimmy Carter granted amnesty to draft evaders, except those who had become citizens of other countries.
 Although Winchester had become a Canadian citizen, Barry Bozeman, his manager, convinced Carter to allow Winchester amnesty.

 On June 10, Winchester appeared with Little Feat, Emmylou Harris and Bonnie Raitt on Burt Sugarman's The Midnight Special.

 In 1981, he had his first Top 40 U.S. hit single, "Say What", which earned No. 32 on the Billboard Hot 100.
 The single was from his Bearsville Records album release, "Talk Memphis".

-"I'm Gonna Miss You, Girl", written by Winchester, was recorded by Michael Martin Murphey and released in October 1987 as the lead single from the album River of Time.
-The song peaked at No. 3 on the Billboard Hot Country Singles Hot Country SNo. chart and at No. 4 on the Canadian RPM Ce Filling Station.
+"I'm Gonna Miss You, Girl", written by Winchester, was recorded by American country music artist Michael Martin Murphey and released in October 1987, as the lead single from the album River of Time.
+The song peaked at number 3 on the Billboard Hot Country Singles chart and at number 4 on the Canadian RPM Country Tracks chart.